Kawasaki Station

 Kawasaki Station (川崎駅, Kawasaki-eki) is a junction passenger railway station located in the city of Kawasaki, Kanagawa, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kawasaki Station is served by the following JR East lines.

 The station is 18.2 km from Tokyo and 48.5 km from Ōmiya.

 Station layout

 The station has three elevated island platforms serving six tracks, with an elevated station building built into a shopping center.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

-The song "Ue o Muite Arukou" (上を向いて歩こう, Ue wo Muite Arukou), commonly known worldwide as "Sukiyaki" by Kyu Sakamoto is used as the departure melody for Platforms 1 and 2.
+The song "Ue o Muite Arukou" (上を向いて歩こう, Ue wo Muite Arukou), commonly known worldwide as "Sukiyaki" by Kyu Sakamoto, born in Kawasaki, is used as the departure melody for Platforms 1 and 2.

 History

 The station opened on 10 July 1872 (June 5 in original Japanese calendar then in use) as the first intermediate station of the first railway in Japan when it was providing a trial service on the section between Shinagawa Station and Sakuragichō Station in Yokohama before the official inauguration in October 1872.

 The Nambu Railway, which later became the Nambu Line, opened on 9 March 1927.

 Kawasaki City Tram operated a 6.7 km line from its Shiden Kawasaki terminal in front of this station to the now-closed Shiohama Station from 1944 to 1969.